DeLuks2006/PasswdMan/README.md

 ## Progress Updates
 **Working on the GUI rn...** (and the password generation)

+gotta learn to use libsodium and sqlite3 libraries too :P

 ##
 **⚠️ TODO: ⚠️**
 <!-- Some Goals for the Project. -->